IlyaOrson/CyberDreamcatcher/README.md

 ### Graph Layout

-Quickly visualise the graph layout setup in the cage 2 challenge scenario file, and the graph observations received by a random GAT policy.
+Visualise the graph layout setup in the CAGE 2 challenge scenario file, and the corresponding encoded graph observations.

 ```bash
 pixi run plot-network scenario=Scenario2  # see --help for hyperparameters
 ```

 > [!WARNING]
-> This is the layout we expect from the simulator configuration and the actions available to the meander agent, but CybORG does not enforce these connection layout at runtime.
+> This is the layout we expect from the simulator configuration and the actions available to the meander red agent.
+> However, in the CAGE 2 usage of CybORG, connections are always directed to User0, regardless of the subnet.
-> Connections between other subnets to User0 appear sporadically (unexpected), possibly as a hackish way of flagging the interaction of the meander agent with deployed decoys.
+> This is a major roadblock for explainability through attention weights in the GAT policy, since the connections are not realistic (this setting is quite likely as a hackish way of flagging the interaction of the red agent with deployed decoys).
+> Nonetheless, the GAT policy is able to handle the unexpected connections between subnets at runtime.

 ### Training